Category Archives: Fashion

 Looking at fashions of different eras is beneficial to the family historian especially if you are trying to date photos.
 It also gives us some idea of what our female ancestors might have endured for either the sake of fashion or managing with what was available.
 The long, impractical dresses of the 19th and early 20th century make me think of my ggg grandmothers on farms, getting in and out of buggies and tending fires for washing and cooking.
 Consider how your grandmothers or great grandmothers managed during the Depression when money was tight or World War 2 with coupons and rationing.
 No wonder my Nana was good at sewing, darning and knitting.
 It was a necessity.

-***If you are interested in learning how your female ancestors washed their big dresses during the 1850s, the Sovereign Hill Education blog has great posts on washing, drying and ironing.
+***If you are interested in learning how your female ancestors washed their big dresses during the 1850s, the Sovereign Hill Education blog has great posts on washing, drying, and ironing.